 Social media is now pretty much vital for an author to engage in.
 If you are a relative newbie at this, don’t be afraid to ask your agent, your publishers (when you have them), fellow writers … everyone … for advice, encouragement, tips.
 Several agencies like ours will have sheets of handy tips about SEO and on-line platforms, and will make this topic part of their ongoing conversations with their authors.
-Quite often I am learning as much from my clients as I am teaching them!
+And it really is a conversation: I can learn as much from clients as I am teaching them.
 Perhaps most importantly of all, work incredibly hard at your writing and editing.
 Be patient and responsive to feedback; and flexible, while also of course being true to yourself and your creativity.

 What makes for a good agent/author relationship?